moontemplar212/Testing/TestingTypes.md

 Unit testing tends to be simple as it only deals with single functions.

 ### Integration testing:
-  * Many individual code actions
+  * Groupings of individual code actions

 Integration testing is the most basic type of testing after unit testing where two or more functions are combined and tested together.
 The interaction of groups of functions when combined together gives this testing type it's name and scope.
 Integration testing is where the fun begins in terms of testing where many and complex interactions start to emerge due to the reliance on external actions for inputs and outputs instead of simple inputs and outputs.
 Indeed, external actions which might not be under direct control can have wide and unintended consequences when modified.
 When components begin to be integrated the principle of defect clustering is a powerful technique to utilise, as many defects can be discovered at once and together to reduce the overall testing load and focus testing effort.

 ### Interface testing:
-  * Connections between parts of a system
+  * Boundaries between parts of a system

-Interface testing as the name suggests focuses on the interface between components, specifically any data migration between function scope.
+Interface testing as the name suggests focuses on the interface between components.
+More specifically, this can be summarsised as any data migration that goes between two different function scopes.
+If the migration was inter-function, then most likely the testing could be completed as a unit test.
+However, when the passage of data takes place over more than one function therein lies an interface between them.

 ### System testing:
   * Entire code base